Postgraduate Mathematics Preparation

 MSC N39012 Finance and Investment,

 MSC N30224 Finance and Management,

 MACCN442 Accounting and Finance (Including Year Abroad)

-The second is to give an overview of the mathematical tools that are used in financial journal articles.
+This module also aims to give an overview of the mathematical tools that are used in financial journal articles.
 This involves linear algebra, optimisation and optimal control theory, and integration and differential equations.
 Previous knowledge is useful, but it is not expected that the students should master the techniques covered in this module.
 It is nonetheless useful that the students gain a basic understanding of the tools used in the finance literature.

-• To revise or teach basic mathematical skills required in finance modules at Master's level at EBS
+- To revise or teach basic mathematical skills required in finance modules at Master's level at EBS.

-• To introduce mathematical tools commonly used in finance journal articles
+- To introduce mathematical tools commonly used in finance journal articles.

 By the end of the module, students should be able to: